ArchiverXP/Sonia/README.md

 Then, you extract the ipa file in the same folder where the sh files are.

-Then, you put your downloaded/compiled dylibs in the root folder where Sonia resides.
+Then, you put your downloaded/compiled dylibs in the root folder where IExtendio resides.

-Now, you have to patch the ReSoniaDylib.dylib file to export from libSystem.B, this can be done with PatchDylib.sh.
+Now, you have to patch the iExtendioDylib.dylib file to export from libSystem.B, this can be done with PatchDylib.sh.

-Then, Patch your IPA with the SoniaLegacyPatch.sh file, supply both the extracted ipa file name.
+Then, Patch your IPA with the iExtendioLegacyPatch.sh file, supply both the extracted ipa file name.

 Use Theos to compile.

-<s>NOTE: THIS IS MAC ONLY!!
-This is because of install_name_tool.</s>

-NOT ANYMORE!!